 - CICSA.
-We are currently the number one ranked team in Canada for collegiate racing, and have won the last four Fleet Race National Championships.
+We are currently the second ranked team in Canada for collegiate racing, and have won the last four Fleet Race National Championships.

 - NEISA.
-NEISA (New England Intercollegiate Sailing Association) is ICSA (InterCollegiate Sailing Association)’s most competitive circuit, home to nine of ICSA’s top 20 teams.
-NEISA regattas are often very competitive, and really good opportunities for our sailors to improve through competitions.
+NEISA (New England Intercollegiate Sailing Association) is the most competitive circuit in collegiate sailing, home to nine of the top 20 teams in North America.
+NEISA regattas offer extremely competitive racing and really good opportunities for our sailors to improve through competitions.

 - Community.
 The McGill Sailing Team is a family.
 On top of practices and regattas, we have bi-weekly ‘family nights’, an annual ski trip, study groups, an intramural water polo team, and much, much more.